 - account access APIs to allow access to account information, balance, and transactions to support the AISP use case

-- payment transfer APIs to allow third-party payment initiation to support the PISP use case
+- payment APIs to allow one time payment submission to support the PISP use case

 - open data API to allows access to non-customer specific information, including as ATM locations and banking product details